bowej195/byu-theme-components/README.md

 # BYU Core Components
 This repository contains the "core" Web Components implementing the BYU theme redesign begun in 2017.

+## Branch UPDATE: Do Not Delete.

+this branch is old, but in use by calendar.byu.edu for a short time.
+We are working on switching to Latest.

 Specifically, it contains the following components:
 * byu-header
 * byu-menu